+Selecting your Applications Hardware Platform 1 The three considerations for optimal embedded GUI hardware selection 2 Determine Performance Requirements 3 Test to understand potential hardware performance Test GUI samples live on your hardware Understand performance benchmarks Measure application performance Evaluate application performance Measure the system load Determine your graphics acceleration requirements 3 4 5 8 9 .12 .14 Estimating System Memory Needs 17 Display resolution and framebuffers Formula for calculating framebuffer memory requirements for different display resolutions.
+Visual assets (fonts and images) Calculating memory usage .18 .19 .20 Estimating Storage Requirements 25 Calculating the GUI application storage requirements .26 .28

-Selecting your Application's Hardware Platform 1
+Selecting your Applications Hardware Platform

-The three considerations for optimal embedded GUI hardware selection 2

-Determine Performance Requirements 3

-Test to understand potential hardware performance 3

-Test GUI samples live on your hardware

-Understand performance benchmarks 5

-Measure application performance 8

-Evaluate application performance 9

-Measure the system load

-Determine your graphics acceleration requirements 14

-Estimating System Memory Needs 17

-Display resolution and framebuffers 18

-Formula for calculating framebuffer memory requirements for different display

-resolutions 19

-Visual assets (fonts and images) 20

-Calculating memory usage

-Father ather at Otaya are Dagueriya are areta

-Estimating Storage Requirements 25

-Calculating the GUI application storage requirements 26

-How to decrease storage requirements

-Selecting your Application's Hardware Platform When building an embedded system there are many choices you will face when deciding the correct hardware and software combinations to best get your product to market.
+When building an embedded system there are many choices you will face when deciding the correct hardware and software combinations to best get your product to market.
 Hardware capabilities, performance, power requirements, memory types, OS implications, packaging options, platform scalability and interoperability are just some of the considerations you will have to work through in the early stages.
 Most of these decisions can be answered with research, testing, and peer discussion.
 When it comes to your GUI application however, we're committed to ensuring that it is created using all the best practice principles our customers have learnt along the way.

-In this Best Practices guide, our goal is to ensure your GUI application is created from the onset with these best practices in mind, and optimized for the hardware platform you've chosen.
-Crank Storyboard, as a platformagnostic framework, will be the GUI development framework used in the examples presented here.
-Your decision to use Storyboard should not influence which hardware you finally select.
+In this Best Practices Using Storyboard guide, our goal is to ensure your Storyboard application is created from the onset with these best practices in mind, and optimized for the hardware platform you've chosen.
+As a platform-agnostic framework, Storyboard can be used to build applications on a wide range of hardware platforms, and as such, your decision to use Storyboard should not influence which hardware you finally select.

 Nevertheless, it's critical that you understand the changing landscape of the MCU and MPU market, their capabilities and OS implications.
-In this document, you will learn the questions you need to consider when assessing your embedded GUI potential against your desired user experience.
-The three considerations for optimal embedded GUI hardware selection Embedded systems designers typically have three areas of consideration they must break down and understand when trying to decide which hardware platform suits their embedded GUI requirements: They include: - 1.
-Is the platform powerful enough to run the GUI? - 2.
+In this document, you will learn the questions you need to consider when assessing your embedded UI potential against your desired user experience.

+The three considerations for optimal embedded GUI hardware selection

+Embedded systems designers typically have three areas of consideration they must break down and understand when trying to decide which hardware platform suits their embedded GUI requirements: They include:

+- 1. Is the platform powerful enough to run the GUI? - 2.
 Does the system have the memory it needs? - 3.
 What will be the inevitable overall storage requirements?

 Once you have satisfactory answers, you'll be in a better position to ensure you select the most suitable hardware.
 You'll also feel confident in reassuring other team members that the platform selected is capable of achieving your end goal: a brilliant user experience on your embedded device.

-Determine Performance Requirements Test to understand potential hardware performance One of the first aspects you should address when striving to make a device with a great user experience is determining if the system being evaluated is powerful enough to render the graphics needed while still performing all the other tasks the system needs.
-Over the years we have seen many embedded project teams encounter issues due to assumptions they had about the system horsepower they required.
+Determine Performance Requirements

+Test to understand potential hardware performance

+One of the first aspects you should address when striving to make a device with a great user experience is determining if the system being evaluated is powerful enough to render the graphics needed while still performing all the other tasks the system needs.
+Over the years we have seen many embedded project teams that encountered issues due to assumptions that they had a system with the horsepower they required.
 When it's late in the development cycle, you may end up having to make compromises in design in order to meet deadlines and therefore risk going to market with an inferior product.